Yicz/ElasticSearch-Reference/07_Aggregations/01_Metrics_Aggregations/09_Percentile_Ranks_Aggregation.md

 ![Note](images/icons/note.png)

-Please see [Percentiles are (usually) approximate](search-aggregations-metrics-percentile-aggregation.html#search-aggregations-metrics-percentile-aggregation-approximation "Percentiles are \(usually\) approximate") and [Compression](search-aggregations-metrics-percentile-aggregation.html#search-aggregations-metrics-percentile-aggregation-compression "Compression") for advice regarding approximation and memory use of the percentile ranks aggregation
+Please see [Percentiles are (usually) approximate](search-aggregations-metrics-percentile-aggregation.html#search-aggregations-metrics-percentile-aggregation-approximation) and [Compression](search-aggregations-metrics-percentile-aggregation.html#search-aggregations-metrics-percentile-aggregation-compression) for advice regarding approximation and memory use of the percentile ranks aggregation

 Percentile rank show the percentage of observed values which are below certain value.
 For example, if a value is greater than or equal to 95% of the observed values it is said to be at the 95th percentile rank.